Tak-Iwamoto/rusty-gql/docs/src/types/directive.md

 ```

 Need to pass a HashMap of directives when Container::new in main.rs.

-key is the directive name, value is the directive struct.
+A Key is the directive name, a value is the directive struct.

 main.rs